Making Polluters Pay in D.C.:

 When Big Oil Pays, We Can Prepare For A Changing Climate

-Our legislation will take this burden off of taxpayers and put it squarely on the shoulders of the largest, most polluting international fossil fuel companies.
+Our goal is to take this burden off of taxpayers and put it squarely on the shoulders of the largest, most polluting international fossil fuel companies.

 Fossil fuel companies knowingly engaged in activities that they understood would cause harm and economic damages.
 This bill seeks to hold companies accountable for the economic burden their greenhouse gas pollution has had on Washington, D.C. through “strict liability” – a legal term that means “if you make a mess, you clean it up” – based on the massive amounts of greenhouse gas pollution emitted by Big Oil.

-The Act creates a cost recovery framework that identifies responsible parties—Big Oil companies that are responsible for over one billion metric tons of greenhouse gas emissions in D.C. —and requires them to pay their proportional share of climate change-induced damages to the state.
+This legislation would require responsible parties—Big Oil companies responsible for over one billion metric tons of greenhouse gas emissions in D.C. — to pay their proportional share of climate change-induced damages to the District.
+And it would establish the Climate Change Adaptation and Mitigation Compensation Fund to pay for:

 FAQ